2,000 Views0

 Reinfection Prevention is crucial..

-• Support your gut microbiome with probiotic-rich foods or supplements.
+• Support your gut with fermented foods or probiotics

-See our H. pylori prevention tips for more details.
+See our H. pylori prevention tips for more practical steps.

 Where Matula Tea Fits In